-- An Employer Sponsored Degree that offers sponsorship in return for your commitment to working for them during your course and upon graduation.
+- An Employer Sponsored Degree offers sponsorship in return for your commitment to working for them during your course and upon graduation.

 - Many colleges, universities and some training providers offer both full and part-time higher education level courses – so you should be able to find a study option to suit your circumstances and commitments.

-Also, many employers offer training opportunities and courses related to specific job roles, such as BTECs, NVQs, etc. Some of these opportunities could be at Level 4 or higher (Level 4 is equivalent to the first year of a university degree).
+Many employers offer training opportunities and courses related to specific job roles, such as BTECs, NVQs, etc. Some of these opportunities could be at Level 4 or higher (Level 4 is equivalent to the first year of a university degree).